FAU-LAP/NOMAD-CAMELS/docs/source/doc/faq/faq.md

 # Frequently Asked Questions - FAQs

-Here you can find help for the most frequently asked questions regarding all aspects of CAMELS
+Here you can find help for the most frequently asked questions regarding all aspects of CAMELS.
+Click on the answers to go to more in-depth descriptions and explanations.

 <!-- Search Input -->
 <input type="text" id="searchInput" placeholder="Search FAQs..." onkeyup="filterFAQs()" />